peterhebert/custom-query-shortcode/readme.txt

 <code>[query posts_per_page="0" post_type="faq" lens="accordion"]</code>
 This will create an accordion widget of all our posts from the "faq" post type.
 This creates a carousel of latest five featured posts:
 <code>[query posts_per_page="5" featured="true" lens="carousel"]</code>
+You can create your own custom lenses and put them into a directory 'partials/query-shortcode-lenses/' within your current theme folder.

 = Other supported parameters =
 Aside from wp_query parameters, the shortcode also supports additional parameters: